Inorganic flame retardants

 - Natural and synthetic clays and organo-clays

-Inorganic PIN FRs reduce fire risk by several mechanisms, in particular release of water (this dilutes fire gases and cools the material), endothermic reactions (causing further cooling), production of glassy / ceramic protective char.
+I-FRs reduce fire risk by several mechanisms, in particular release of water (this dilutes fire gases and cools the material), endothermic reactions (causing further cooling), production of glassy / ceramic protective char.
 They can reduce smoke and toxicity, because of the char layer and because they do not lead to incomplete combustion nor acidic gases.
 They often also provide other functions in materials, contributing to physical properties.

-A range of inorganic PIN FRs are used a synergists with other PIN flame retardants, in particular as smoke suppressants.
+A range of inorganic FRs are used a synergists with other PIN flame retardants, in particular as smoke suppressants.

-Specific physical characteristics, coatings and functionalisation can ensure compatibility of inorganic PIN FRs in different materials and processing and application performance.
+Specific physical characteristics, coatings and functionalisation can ensure compatibility of inorganic FRs in different materials and processing and application performance.

-Inorganic PIN flame retardants and their applications
+Inorganic flame retardants and their applications

 The most extensively used inorganic flame retardants are the hydroxides ofr aluminium and magnesium.
 Aluminium trihydroxide (ATH) is by far the most widely used flame retardant on a tonnage basis.